GeertjanWielenga/vuejet/README.md

 `grunt build`: the `web` staging folder is created and the custom libraries defined in the [oraclejet-build.js](https://github.com/GeertjanWielenga/vuejet/blob/master/scripts/grunt/config/oraclejet-build.js) file are automatically moved to `web/js/libs`.
-The customer libraries are the Vue libraries, together with Enquire.
+The custom libraries are the Vue libraries, together with Enquire, listed above.

 `grunt serve`: the application in the `web` staging folder opens in the browser, while the watch list defined in the